Hong Kong startup challenges Android-Apple dominance | DW | 26.07.2019

 "Through operator partnerships, KaiOS based smart feature phones are often launched with data bundles which is further fueling its adoption," Mishra said.

-KaiOS phones, including Nokia's 8110 or the 'Banana Phone' — a remake of the slider phone of Nokia's slider phone from the 90s are also benefiting the mobile carriers by drawing users from slower 2G connections to a more efficient 4G network, which provides a higher average revenue per user (ARPU).
+KaiOS phones, including Nokia's 8110 or the 'Banana Phone' — a remake of Nokia's slider phone from the 90s — are also benefiting the mobile carriers by drawing users from slower 2G connections to a more efficient 4G network, which provides a higher average revenue per user (ARPU).

 "Network operators can then free-up the 2G spectrum and re-farm it for 4G, upcoming 5G or Low Power Wireless Access (LPWA) IoT networks," Mishra said. " This is a win-win situation for operators."